nicochulo2001/project-mmee/documentation.md

 # Introduction
-This is a list of all the available mechanics and conditions that are currently available.
+This is a list of all the mechanics and conditions that are currently available.
 More may be gradually added.
 The following must be taken into consideration for their correct use:
 - The character `&` must be replaced by `§` (for example, if the lore you wish to match is `&fExample`).
 - It is important to define all the properties of a skill, as that will ensure that no errors occur.
 - If specified, the text must be quoted.
 Not quoting it will likely result in unintended behaviour.